Speed Test — Troubleshooting

 - Ad Block and Firewalls

-Our speed test sends packets of empty data back and forth to your computer in order to test your line speed over HTTP.
-Since we are a third party sending and grabbing data from your computer, some adblock or security services interpret this as an attack and will act accordingly.
+Our speed test sends packets of empty data back and forth to your computer in order to test your line speed.
+Since we are a third party sending and receiving a tiny data packet from your computer to perform the test, some adblock or security services interpret this as an attack and will act accordingly.
 Temporarily lowering the severity should allow the speed test to work.
 Be sure to turn it back on before leaving our website!

 - Inaccurate Dialup Results

-Our speed test accurately checks broadband (DSL & T1) speeds over HTTP.
+Our speed test accurately checks broadband (DSL & T1) speeds using socket layer testing, or as fall-back, over HTTP.
 Dialup modems have a specific compression technique within them that may negate the speed test from allowing for an accurate result over dialup.